-The Columbia River above the Wauna power lines (RM 40) including all adjacent Washington tributaries was scheduled to be open to the retention of sturgeon three days per week (Thursday-Saturday) during January 1-July 31 and October 20-December 31.
+Initial regulations for the Columbia River and adjacent Washington tributaries upstream of the Wauna power lines (RM 40) allowed the retention of sturgeon three days per week (Thursday-Saturday) during January 1-June 15 and October 19-December 31.
 Catch-and-release angling was allowed during all retention closures, except in the area of Sand Island Slough during January 1-April 30 and in the spawning sanctuary between Marker 82 and Bonneville Dam during May 1-August 31.

-The 2012 recreational fishery above Wauna started slowly with only 267 sturgeon landed from 6,100 angler trips through the end of April.
-Similar to the start of the 2004-2011 seasons, cold water temperatures and a poor smelt run contributed to the very low catch rates, and anglers concentrated their efforts in the Willamette River or above Bonneville Dam where catch rates were higher.
-Catch rates in the Columbia River began to improve somewhat during May, when anglers caught 333 white sturgeon from 4,100 trips.
-During June and July anglers caught 1,259 sturgeon from 12,900 trips, which was the highest total catch for June and July since 2003.
-Through the end of July, the cumulative catch for the fishery above Wauna was 1,859 sturgeon, or 89% of the guideline when the fishery closed to retention.
-While Willamette anglers remained below their catch guideline by 233 fish when that fishery closed; estuary anglers exceeded their catch guideline by 306 fish when retention closed effective July 5.
-After converting the estuary fish to account for the larger slot limit, only 87 fish remained on the overall sport guideline after July 31.
-With little flexibility in the midst of a one-year agreement, the states met on October 2 and cancelled retention above Wauna for the remainder of the year (Table 8).
-The total catch for the 2012 fishery above Wauna was 1,859 white sturgeon from 24,142 angler trips, or 89% of the 2,080 fish guideline (Table 2).
+Similar to recent years, the 2013 recreational fishery above Wauna started slowly with only 216 sturgeon landed from 6,000 angler trips through the end of April.
+Unlike recent years, however, there was a large smelt return to the Columbia in 2013, and springtime flows were moderate compared to 2011 and 2012.
+Catch rates in the Columbia River improved during May, when anglers caught 1,159 white sturgeon from 5,600 trips.
+During June 1-15, anglers made 3,700 trips and caught 567 sturgeon, which brought the cumulative catch to 1,942 sturgeon, or 96% of the guideline when the fishery closed to retention.
+Additionally, estuary anglers exceeded their catch guideline by 517 fish when the estuary fishery closed to retention effective June 21.
+With little flexibility in the midst of the amendment, the states met on September 12 and cancelled the retention fishery planned for October 19-December 31 (Table 8).
+The total catch for the 2013 fishery above Wauna was 1,942 white sturgeon from 15,840 angler trips, or 96% of the 2,021 fish guideline (Table 2).
+The catch rate of 0.12 fish per angler trips in the area above Wauna was the highest since 2007.